franciscolopezsancho/akka-persistence-query-training/README.md

 The exercises are the following

-      01. reading from the journal : Events are persisted in a storage and we'd like to read them
+   1. reading from the journal : Events are persisted in a storage and we'd like to read them
-      02. write to a projection : After reading those events we want to push them to another table, our 'projection'
+   2. write to a projection : After reading those events we want to push them to another table, our 'projection'
-      03. automate testing : Once we see we are actually writing in our projection table we will automate a test to prove that
+   3. Automate testing : Once we see we are actually writing in our projection table we will automate a test to prove that
-      04. refactor : Previous steps should be done in the test itself, and not suprisingly refactor is recommended to be done over working tests.
+   4. Refactor : Previous steps should be done in the test itself, and not suprisingly refactor is recommended to be done over working tests.
 So now let's pull out a couple of classes.
 A DBFactory and a Projector.
-      05. adding tags : A tag is a way of filtering elements and while previously we were just getting the ids of the entities, now we are going to get the events tagged with `Box` in them.
+   5. Adding tags : A tag is a way of filtering elements and while previously we were just getting the ids of the entities, now we are going to get the events tagged with `Box` in them.
+   6. Adding tags to parallelize reading : We'll create different tags depending on the id f the `Box` so then when consuming from the database different reader have to consume from different tables/projections.
-      06. adding more tags : Finally we'll filter events not only by entity but by event types, we'll create a new event called `BoxCleaned` and we'll try to consume them from the journal.
+   7. Adding tags by event: Finally we'll filter events not only by entity but by event types, we'll create a new event called `BoxCleaned` and we'll try to consume them from the journal to create and specific projection for this type of events.